Many or all companies we feature compensate us. Compensation and editorial

 It is attractive to those who no longer want to manage home ownership costs but want to stay in their homes.
 However, you will need to adjust to the reality of being a tenant in your own home.

-Home equity sharing agreement
+Home equity agreement

 This allows you to access some of your home’s equity without accruing debt, but you could end up owing a significant amount of money if your home appreciates.
 The terms of these agreements can also be complex, requiring careful understanding.